bkil/freedom-fighters/en/server/backend-optional-web-apps.md

 Hosting such a backend also usually incurs a non-negligible server cost.

+Implementing your backend in any other way can be described as a form of VPS-tax: require operators to pay for a VPS and for contributors to fiddle with setting up their development environment to mimic your build steps.

 ## Backend categories

 When you develop a web application, you could minimize reliance on a backend by choosing one of the following solutions.